Mind Diet Meal Plan – Overview

 It might seem tricky, but with time, you’ll realize that foods in the MIND diet are more or less what you’re used to but in more concentrated amounts.

 Also, the sacrifice is worth it because of the ensuing benefits.
-So let’s look at some of the foods recommended for the MIND diet.
+So, let’s look at some foods recommended for the MIND diet.

 Some of The Foods Recommended for The MIND Diet Include: